isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 We shouted in excitement when Mr. Yoshiyuki said.

 ‟Be quiet.
-We’re going camping during the summer vacation.
+We go camping during the summer vacation.
 August 18th.”

 We all cheered again.

 At the beach on the northern outskirts of Airakuen, the children were excited all the morning.
-Bathing in the ocean, playing games, and eating outside was all new to them.
+Bathing in the ocean, playing games, and eating outside were all new to them.

 As the sun set, everyone held hands around the blazing campfire and sang the dormitory song.